-- Regionwide, IpT is chasing goal of bringing connectivity to 100 million people across South America.
+- Regionwide, Internet para Todos is chasing goal of bringing connectivity to 100 million people across South America.

-The Telefónica-backed Internet para Todos (IpT) joint venture extended its scope beyond Peru through a tie‑up to help tackle the digital divide in Colombia.
+The Telefónica-backed Internet para Todos (IpT) joint venture (JV) took the latest step to expand its scope beyond Peru through a tie‑up to help tackle the digital divide in Colombia.

-A pilot project with Telefónica Colombia and radio access network (RAN) technology provider Altiostar is providing households in the remote regions of Barbosa and Moniquirá with access to LTE.
+A pilot project with Telefónica Colombia and radio access network (RAN) technology provider Altiostar was flagged by the JV, providing households in the remote regions of Barbosa and Moniquirá with access to LTE.

 The project aims to eventually connect approximately 43,000 Colombians to 4G (although no timescale on future rollout was provided).